Balk: Major League Baseball balk records

-Steve Carlton had 90 balks during his major league career.
-The single season major league record is held by Dave Stewart, who had 16 balks in 1988 while pitching for the Oakland Athletics.
+Steve Carlton had 90 balks during his major-league career, the most by any pitcher.
+The single-season major-league record is held by Dave Stewart, who had 16 balks in 1988 while pitching for the Oakland Athletics.

-The major league record for the most balks in one game is held by Bob Shaw, who had five balks on May 4, 1963, pitching for the Milwaukee Braves against the Chicago Cubs.
+The major-league record for the most balks in one game is held by Bob Shaw, who had five balks on May 4, 1963, pitching for the Milwaukee Braves against the Chicago Cubs.
 Four of the five balks came when Billy Williams was on base: one in the first inning, then three more in the third inning.
 In the latter frame, Shaw walked Williams and then proceeded to balk him to second, third, and home.
 Shaw's balks were blamed on his difficulty adjusting to a then-new point of emphasis in the rules: National League umpires were told to strictly enforce the section of the balk rule that required the pitcher, when going from the stretch to the set position, to come to a complete stop with his hands together for one full second before pitching.
 The rule had been virtually ignored before.
-Seven pitchers committed four balks in an MLB game.
+At least seven pitchers have committed four balks in a major-league game.

-Knuckleballer Charlie Hough was once called for nine balks in one major league exhibition game, occurring in March 1988.
+Knuckleballer Charlie Hough was once called for nine balks in one major-league exhibition game, occurring in March 1988.
 He was called for seven balks in a single inning of the game, as umpires set out to "enforce a full set position" for the coming season.

 On September 27, 2022, Miami Marlins reliever Richard Bleier was called for three balks in a row by first-base umpire John Tumpane, all while facing New York Mets batter Pete Alonso.
 Bleier had given up a single and was then called for three balks while facing Alonso, balking the runner home.
 Marlins manager Don Mattingly was ejected for arguing the third balk.
 After Alonso grounded out for the third out of the inning, Bleier was also ejected for continuing to argue the balks.
-Until that point, Bleier had never had a balk called against him in his seven-year major league career, over the course of 303 games.
+Until that point, Bleier had never had a balk called against him in his seven-year major-league career, over the course of 303 games.
 This instance tied the record for most balks in an inning and for most balks in a single at bat.
 Sports writer Mike Axisa wrote that: "Some balks are obvious.
 Those are not...
 You almost have to be looking for a reason to call a balk to ring Bleier up on that motion three – again, three! – times in a single inning."